Lego Art: Art Project – Create Together

 Released on 18 October 2021, Art Project – Create Together (set number: 21226), with a total of 4,138 pieces, is the first set to not be based on a licensed theme and offers builders the option to recreate a total of 37 different designs to be built and combined into one larger mosaic.
-In September 2022, Art Project – Create Together (set number: 21226) was retired at the end of 2022.
+Art Project – Create Together (set number: 21226) was retired at the end of 2022.

-Elvis Presley “The King”
+Elvis Presley "The King"

-Released on 1 March 2022, Elvis Presley “The King” (set number: 31204) is based on Elvis Presley an American singer and actor who was dubbed the "King of Rock and Roll".
+Released on 1 March 2022, Elvis Presley "The King" (set number: 31204) is based on Elvis Presley, an American singer and actor who was dubbed the "King of Rock and Roll".
 It consists of 3,445 pieces and offers builders the option to recreate any one of the three different Elvis Presley options.
 Three of the same set can also be combined to create Elvis Presley playing the guitar.
-In September 2022, Elvis Presley “The King” (set number: 31204) will be retired at the end of 2022.
+Elvis Presley "The King" (set number: 31204) was retired at the end of 2022.

 Jim Lee Batman Collection

 Released on 1 March 2022, Jim Lee Batman Collection (set number: 31205) is based on DC Comics superhero, Batman designed by Jim Lee.
-It consists of 4,167 pieces and offers builders the option to recreate any one of the three DC Universe characters namely Batman, The Joker and Harley Quinn.
+It consists of 4,167 pieces and offers builders the option to recreate any one of the three DC Universe characters namely Batman, the Joker, and Harley Quinn.
 Two of the same set can also be combined to create Batman and Catwoman piece.
 In addition, three of the same set can also be combined to create an ultimate Batman piece.
-In an interview, Jim Lee stated, “we have our style and so how do you translate it given these parameters, and still make it look visually aesthetically cool, but also recognizably ours and I think that was a big hurdle,” and continued, “first, it was converting the mindset to a different medium.
-And knowing the image was in a square format was one of the largest considerations.”
+In an interview, Jim Lee stated, "we have our style and so how do you translate it given these parameters, and still make it look visually aesthetically cool, but also recognizably ours and I think that was a big hurdle," and continued, "first, it was converting the mindset to a different medium.
+And knowing the image was in a square format was one of the largest considerations."

 Rolling Stones

-Released on 1 June 2022, Rolling Stones (set number: 31206) is based on The Rolling Stones rock band from England.
+Released on 1 June 2022, Rolling Stones (set number: 31206) is based on English band The Rolling Stones.
 It consists of 1,998 pieces.
-The accompanying soundtrack includes interviews with the Graphic Designer John Pasche.
-John Pasche commented, “Who would have believed, 50 odd years ago… that design would be made into a Lego piece.
-Wow!”.
-Lego Design Manager Fiorella Groves explained, “Since the tongue logo is one of the most recognized logos, our biggest challenge was to figure out how we could get the Lego Art design as close to the original as possible.
-Previous sets have been created with 1×1 round Lego tiles as a mosaic, but this time, in the spirit of being more Rock ‘n’ Roll, we have used the full spectrum of Lego bricks to capture the organic curves that John created.
-Hearing his reaction to our final design makes me so happy!”
+The accompanying soundtrack includes interviews with graphic designer John Pasche.